-The operational control curves for the relevant reservoirs were combined for each drought indicator source and then used a basis for the LOS triggers, as shown in the table below.
+The control curves for the drought indicator group were combined and then used a basis for the LOS triggers, as shown in the table below.

-Leve el of service What this means Trigger Level Level 1 Appeal for restraint Ask our customers to use water wisely.
+Level of service What this means Trigger Level Level 1 Appeal for restraint Ask our customers to use water wisely.
 For example, watering plants at night and not watering the lawn because grass is resilient to drought.
 Set 5% above the drought zone, this is approx. 9 days of storage above the drought zone.
 Level 2 Temporary Use Ban Applies mainly to the domestic use of water and stops the use of a hosepipe or sprinkler for any garden watering or cleaning.
 Set 5% above the emergency storage level, this is approx. 9 days of storage above the emergency storage level.
 Level 3 Drought Order Ban Expands what has been applicable to the domestic customer under the Temporary Use Ban, to non-domestic or commercial customers.
 Set at the emergency storage level, this is approx. 30 days of storage above the dead water level.
 Level 4 Standpipe and Rotacuts A temporary reduction or nil supply of water at the customer tap and use of stand pipes to fill containers.
 Set at the dead water level, therefore level 4 restrictions will not be part of any DO calculations.

-The trigger levels for each of the drought indicator groups are shown below.
+The trigger levels for the drought indicator group are shown in the chart below.

-5.2.2 Surface water - rivers
+Surface water - rivers

-The three major rivers that we abstract from (Tyne, Wear and Tees) are all regulated rivers.
+The three major rivers that NW abstracts from (the Tyne, the Wear and the Tees) are all regulated rivers.
 This means that they are all subject to a minimum maintained flow requirement which means the river flow must be maintained at or above the minimum maintained flow.
 As these rivers can all be supported from Kielder Water, via the Tyne-Tees Transfer, it means that we can maintain the flows at such a level as to not impact on the abstraction volume available.
 Therefore, there are no drought triggers applicable to the river levels as regulating the rivers to maintain available abstraction at fully licenced capacity is a business as usual operation.